joalla/discogs_client/docs/source/contribution.md

 - [Submit your fixes and features](#submitting).
 - [Chat with others](
   https://github.com/joalla/discogs_client/discussions/categories/projects)
-  about projects and collaboration around the Client.
+  about projects and collaborate around the Client.

 ## Submitting